Topology Matters: Measuring Memory Leakage in Multi-Agent LLMs

-\paragraph{Leakage and integrity in multi-agent systems.} According to black-box red teaming, multi-agent systems have a high probability of leaking proprietary elements such as agent counts, network topologies, system and task prompts, and tool usage.
-It is also evident that adversarial inputs can subvert orchestration and allow arbitrary code execution \citep{codeexec}.
-Integrity attacks show that small, immediate changes can affect monitors and collaborators while bypassing LLM-based supervision \citep{integrity}.
-These findings highlight the need for internal, structure-aware evaluations.
-In this article we trace the PII entity propagation from target nodes conditioned on topology and placements, going beyond external exfiltration or endpoint impacts \citep{masleak}.
-Taken together with the topology-centric safety literature above, prior work shows that (i) topology shapes vulnerabilities and supports graph-based defenses \citep{netsafe,gsafeguard}, (ii) structure influences resilience to malicious agents \citep{iclr_resilience}, and (iii) multi-agent systems are susceptible to sensitive-information leakage and adversarial manipulation \citep{masleak,codeexec,integrity}.
-We combine these threads into a topology-driven, reproducible leakage evaluation that converts architectural parameters (graph family, size, placements, horizon) into measurable leakage curves and design guidelines.
+\paragraph{Leakage and integrity in multi-agent systems.} Black-box red teaming indicates multi-agent systems can leak internal details (e.g., agent counts, topology, and system/task prompts) and can be subverted by adversarial inputs, including pathways to code execution \citep{wang2025ip,triedman2025multi}.
+Complementary integrity attacks show that small, localized manipulations can mislead monitors and collaborators while evading LLM-based supervision \citep{zheng2025demonstrations}.
+These findings motivate structure-aware evaluation.
+Our work operationalizes this need by tracing PII entity propagation from target nodes under controlled topologies and placements, producing topology-conditioned leakage curves and actionable design guidelines.